 I do not have 500 hours of massage training.

-An example, if you had 350 hours of massage training, you will need to make up the 150 hours in classroom time.
+An example, if you had 350 hours of massage training, you will need to transfer those hours to another program and complete their 500-hour program.
 The five or ten plus years you may have under your belt practicing in another state or years of continuing education courses do not count towards obtaining your Florida license.

-The Florida Board can give you a list of schools to contact about making up your remaining hours.
+Contact schools in your area about transferring or making up your remaining hours.
 You will also need to take the MBLEx, NCETMB, or NESL exam and complete the other continuing education requirements before you get your Florida license.

 I have 500+ hours and took the NACCOM exam, or some other State exam Florida does not accept.

-Florida really prefers the MBLEx, NCETMB, NCETM, and NESL exams.
-I personally have not seen any leeway in this situation, except when the board moved to accept the New York State exam.
+Florida accepts the MBLEx, NCETMB, NCETM, and NESL exams.
+Personally, I have not seen any leeway in this situation, except when the board moved to accept the New York State exam.

-I would contact the Florida Board of Massage about your previous exam.
-It is a long shot, but they may bring your case before the Board of Massage for review.
+Contact the Florida Board of Massage about your previous exam.
+It is a long shot, but they may recommend you bring your case before the Board of Massage for review.
 Who knows?
 I cannot say for sure what they would do, unfortunately.